 1. Stem Cell Research

-Stem cells can keep dividing infinitely and have the capacity to differentiate into different types body cells, during the early development of an organism.
-In a laboratory, researchers can program these stem cells to differentiate into specific type of cells.
+Stem cells can keep dividing infinitely and have the capacity to differentiate into different types of body cells during the early development of an organism.
+In a laboratory, researchers can program these stem cells to differentiate into specific types of cells.
 This is where the innovation of biotechnology steps in.
-Imagine an individual with degenerative spinal disorder that severely impacts their quality-of-life.
+Imagine an individual with the degenerative spinal disorder that severely impacts their quality-of-life.
 With the help of stem cell research, it might be possible to grow these stem cells in vitro, in a lab setting, and then implanted back into the affected individual’s body.
 This would help restore their cognitive acuity, vision, hearing, and other physical features.
 This may sound far-fetched and like a plot from a sci-fi movie, but the preliminary results have been promising.

 2. Human Genome Project